-Do you want to disable lazy loading in WordPress?
+Do you want to disable lazy load in WordPress?

-In this article, we’ll show you how to easily disable lazy load in WordPress both using a code method as well as a plugin method.
+In this article, we will show you how to easily disable lazy loading in WordPress.

 WordPress first introduced lazy loading images in WordPress 5.5.
-Later it extended the lazy load feature to iframes embeds (e.g. YouTube videos, Spotify, and other embeds).
+Later it extended the lazy load feature to iframes embeds (like YouTube videos, Spotify, and other embeds).

-This practice helps improve your website’s speed and performance by quickly loading content and the visible area first.
+This practice helps improve your site’s performance and page speed by quickly loading content and the visible area first.

-A faster website is not just good for users, but it is also good for SEO.
-Search engines like Google consider speed as an important ranking factor.
+A faster website is not just good for users, but it can also improve your website rankings, as search engines like Google consider speed as an important ranking factor.

-Lazy loading can be seen in action by right-clicking on an image and selecting the Inspect tool in your browser.
+The lazy loading functionality can be seen in action by right-clicking on an image and selecting the Inspect tool in your browser.

 This will split your browser screen and show you the HTML source code.
 From here, you’ll be able to see the “loading=lazy” attribute added to the image.